 OPPORTUNITY Do I have the opportunity to do it?
 Are there external factors that affect the ability to change the behaviour?
-Does the individual, family or group have the chance to change?
+10 Does the individual, family or group have the chance to change?
+Is it easy to adopt?
 ABILITY Am I able to do it?
 Do I have the skills or competences to adopt this behaviour?
 Does it align with my values and needs?
 MOTIVATION Do I want to do it?
 Do I have the drive to adopt this behaviour?
 Is the change beneficial?
 Will it be viewed positively by peers?